platformsh/platformsh-docs/docs/src/guides/symfony/deploy/configure.md

     Review the basics of what makes up a Platform.sh project, including its three principle configuration files and how to define them for Symfony.
 ---

-{{% guides/symfony/config-desc name="Symfony" %}}
+{{% guides/config-desc name="Symfony" %}}

-{{% guides/symfony/config-app noExample=true /%}}
+{{% guides/config-app noExample=true /%}}

-The examples vary based on using Symfony Base or Symfony Demo skeleton.
+The examples vary based on whether you want to use a Symfony Base or Symfony Demo reference app.

 {{< codetabs >}}
 +++